The Hitchhiker's Guide to SQL Injection prevention

-- escaping: as we noted above, it does only part of the job, for only one literal type.
+- escaping: as we noted above, it does only part of the job, for only one type of SQL literal.
 And when used alone or not in the proper place is a sure call for disaster.

 - moreover, even the wording suggests bulk escaping at the entry point, resembling the very

 data validation.
 One have to understand, that input (in the meaning of user input) data validation has absolutely nothing to do with SQL.
 Really.
 No validation rule can help against SQL injection if a free-form text is allowed.
-Yet we have to format our SQL despite of any validation anyway - remember Sarah O'Hara who bears a name which is perfectly valid from the user input point of view.
-Also remember that validation rules may change.
+Yet we have to format our SQL despite any validations anyway - remember Sarah O'Hara who bears a name which is perfectly valid from the user input point of view.
+Also, remember that validation rules may change.

 htmlspecialchars (and also